Earth-Hominid/Vivacity-Blog-Creator/README.md

 Authentication is implemented by using JSON Web Token authentication.
 JWT's are signed using a secret along with the HMAC algorithm.
 Blog entries are attached to their account specifically using JSON Web token and stored in MongoDB.

 User passwords are encrypted and stored in MongoDB using the BcryptJS package.
-Bcrypt is password hashing algorithm which protects against Rainbow attacks by utilizing a salt and against brute force attacks.
+Bcrypt is a password hashing algorithm which protects against Rainbow attacks by utilizing a salt and against brute force attacks.

 <img width="1158" alt="Screen Shot 2022-06-21 at 12 34 02 PM" src="https://user-images.githubusercontent.com/66766688/174841691-7bd3f600-9932-4be8-b190-7bfa71e52858.png">